 Here are some things you can do:

-• Children can report nude images and videos of themselves online and get them removed through the Childline website.
+- Children and young people can report nude images and videos of themselves online and get them removed through the Report Remove tool on the Childline website.